Inventory Management

 GMROI tells you how much gross profit you earn for every dollar invested in inventory.
 A GMROI above 1.0 means you are making more than you are spending to hold it.
 Below 1.0 means you are losing money on that inventory position.

 This is the single most important profitability metric for inventory.
 It combines margin and turnover into one number.
-A high-margin, slow-moving item can have the same GMROI as a low-margin, fast-moving item — and both can be equally problematic depending on your cash position.
+A high-margin, slow-moving item can have the same GMROI as a low-margin, fast-moving item.
+Both can be equally problematic depending on your cash position.

 KPI 02